Al-Ja'una

 Al-Ja'una or Ja'ouna (Arabic: الجاعونة), was a Palestinian village situated in Galilee near al-Houleh Plateau, overlooking the Jordan Valley.
 The village lay on a hillside 450–500 meters above sea level, 5 kilometers east of Safad near a major road connecting Safad with Tabariya.
-The Israeli town of Rosh Pinna (Hebrew:ראש פינה) sits on the former village site, which was expanded to include the depopulated Palestinian Al-Ja'una.
+The village had its Arab residents expelled by Zionist forces in 1948 and was thereafter resettled by Jews, becoming a part of the Israeli settlement of Rosh Pinna.

 History

-Broken pillars and a capital has been found here.
+Broken pillars and a capital have been found here.

 Ottoman era

 Al-Ja'una was mentioned in the 1596 Ottoman census as being a village in the nahiya (subdistrict) of Jira, in the Safad Sanjak, with 27 households and 4 bachelors, an estimated population of 171.
 All the villagers were Muslim.
 The villagers paid a fixed tax rate of 25% on various agricultural products, such as wheat, barley, olives, goats, beehives, and a powered mill; a total of 2,832 akçe.
 1/12 of the revenue went to a Muslim charitable institution.

 The village appeared under the name of Gahoun on the map that Pierre Jacotin compiled during Napoleon's invasion of 1799.

 In 1838, it was noted as el-Ja'uneh, a Muslim village, located in the el-Khait district.

 In 1875, Victor Guérin found that Al-Ja'una had 200 Muslim inhabitants.

 In 1881 the PEF's Survey of Western Palestine described it as a stone village of 140-200 residents who grew figs and olives.
 There were two springs in a wadi, south of the village.
 A mosque and an elementary school for boys was established in the village in Ottoman times.

 The settlement of Rosh Pinna is located to the southeast of the village site.
 It was first established in 1878 on land purchased from the villagers of al-Ja'una but has expanded over the years to include part of the former village land of Al-Ja'una.

 Laurence Oliphant visited Rosh Pinna and Al-Ja'una in 1886, and wrote: